ibm-cloud-docs/EventStreams/restricting_access_iam.md

 If you want to enable [IAM IP address access restrictions](/docs/account?topic=account-ips), you must ensure that the {{site.data.keyword.iamshort}} (IAM) IP allowlist is configured so that the {{site.data.keyword.messagehub}} authentication and authorization service, which is used to authenticate and authorize the Kafka client, can still function.
 {: shortdesc}

-Using the {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} plan with the IP address restrictions is not yet supported.
-Although you can enable IP address restrictions in your account, {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} plan clusters do not accept messages.
-Support for co-existence is in plan.
-As a workaround, provision {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} plan clusters from a separate account.
-{: note}

 ## Granting access if you use {{site.data.keyword.messagehub}} over the public network
 {: #restricting_access_iam_public}